17 Experiences You Can't Not Have Before You Die

 What about drinking tea with a Chinese local in Beijing?
 Or releasing a candle at the Yi Peng festival in Thailand?
 Ever been brave enough to quit your job and go on a world cruise?

-We’ve got the sixteen travel experiences you just have to do before you die, so break the mould and get crossing them off your list!
+We’ve got the seventeen travel experiences you just have to do before you die, so break the mould and get crossing them off your list!

 1 – Stargaze In The Californian Desert

 Not all amazing sights happen in broad daylight!
 Visit Death Valley National Park in California and as the sun sets in the desert, the expanse of the Milky Way is revealed to you in the sky: follow a solar eclipse, track a meteor shower or just gaze up at thousands of stars twinkling above you.

 Death Valley is known as ‘a land of extremes’ and its name mightn’t be too positive but it’s one of the hottest, driest, lowest and darkest National Park’s so it’s definitely one to cross off your list whilst giving your eyes a treat.

 2 – Ordering Coffee In French In A Real French Cafe